-SEC.
+"SEC.
 36.60.05.
 Definitions - "A"

-"Accessory dwelling unit (ADU).
-An attached or detached one (1) story residential dwelling unit that provides complete, independent living facilities for one or more persons and is located on a lot with a proposed or existing primary residence.
-It shall include permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as a single-family or multi-family dwelling.
+Accessory dwelling unit (ADU).
+An attached or detached one (1) story residential dwelling unit that provides complete, independent living facilities for one (1) or more persons and is located on a lot with a proposed or existing primary residence.
+It shall include permanent provisions for living, sleeping, eating, cooking and sanitation on the same parcel as the existing or proposed single-family or multi-family dwelling.
+A secondary dwelling unit located on the same parcel of land as a primary dwelling unit which meets the requirements described in Sec.
+36.12.70 of this Chapter.
+An accessory dwelling unit can be constructed entirely within the existing and legally created space of a single family home or accessory structure in the R1 District.
 "Accessory Structures" are separately defined in this chapter.
 An accessory dwelling unit also includes the following:

 - a An efficiency unit, as defined in Section 17958.1 of Health and Safety Code. - b.
-A manufactured home, as defined in Section 18007 of the Health and Safety Code."
+A manufactured home, as defined in Section 18007 of the Health and Safety Code.